Jethro-magaji/Hiyaar-stories/src/stories/creating-a-crud-app-with-java-spring-boot-introduction-2022-02-21.md

 ---
 title: Creating a CRUD app with Java Spring Boot Introduction
-shortDesc: This tutorial aims to walk you  through on building a Spring Boot REST CRUD API using Java Spring Boot with REST APIs serving as a middleman between the backend server and the frontend/mobile application
+shortDesc: This tutorial aims to walk you  through  building a Spring Boot REST CRUD API using Java Spring Boot with REST APIs serving as a middleman between the backend server and the frontend/mobile application
 badge: "Programming "
 author: Omomurewa George
 authorImage: /assets/images/murewa-1-.jpg